 “Just tell me why you kissed my mouth like you wished it were someone else’s.”

-A chill that gave way to numbness swept over Millicent’s body as Trever’s face hardened.
+A chill gave way to numbness and something swept over Millicent’s body as Trever’s face hardened.

 “Mill,” he snapped, “I’m done.
 I want to call things off.”